 People who use devices like smart cameras and Wi-Fi-enabled baby monitors should strongly consider taking the following steps to protect their devices:

 1. Update your devices.
-Manufacturers using the Kalay protocol have been advised to update to its latest version and enable further security features.
+Manufacturers often advise consumers to update their software to the latest version and enable further security features.
 Updating your devices regularly increases the chances that you’ll receive security improvements soon after they become available.

 2. Do not connect to your smart cameras, baby monitors, and other devices through public Wi-Fi.
 Accessing these devices via a smartphone app from an unprotected network can compromise the security of your devices.
 Use a VPN or a secure cellular data connection instead.

 3. Use strong, unique passwords.
 Every device of yours should have one, along with a unique username to go along with it.
 In some cases, connected devices ship with default usernames and passwords, making them that much easier to hack.